soumiaannietw/payroll-testing/README.md

 - Playwright team for the excellent testing framework
 - The Internet (Herokuapp) for providing reliable test automation practice site
-- JSONPlaceholder for providing free, reliable API testing endpoints
+- Payroll System team for the API endpoints

 ## 📞 Support